Painkiller 2004 Linux Game Server in Docker

 Note

-by default.
-If you want to use restart policies with podman
+Restart policy option only works with docker by default.
+If you want to use restart policies with podman, you need to run podman generate systemd --restart-policy container_id or find another workaround.

 A restart policy is useful to keep your Docker containers up even after the system reboot.